-The foundation generates revenues largely through contributions from individuals, corporations, foundations and government funding.
-In 2021, the NFPF received \$1,000,000 in federal funds authorized through The Library of Congress Sound Recording and Film Preservation Programs Reauthorization Act of 2016 (Public Law No: 114-217) and secured through the Library of Congress for use in national preservation programs.
+The foundation generates revenues largely through contributions from individuals, corporations, foundations, and government funding.
+In both 2022 and in 2021, the NFPF received \$1,000,000 in federal funds authorized through The Library of Congress Sound Recording and Film Preservation Programs Reauthorization Act of 2016 (Public Law No: 114-217) and secured through the Library of Congress for use in national preservation programs.